Kotlin/KEEP/proposals/improved-resolution-expected-type.md

 1. Resolve all non-lambda arguments, where some of those may become delayed.
 2. During the _applicability_ step, do not introduce information about delayed arguments inside each of the constraint systems.
-  - **Open question**: should we filter out those candidates for which the resolution of the delayed argument with the corresponding parameter type fails?
-  - If the answer to the open question above is affirmative, resolution of the delayed arguments is effectively done in this stage.
 3. The choice of the most specific overload remains the same.
-4. During _completion_ we store information about delayed arguments.
-  - If the answer to the open question above is negative, completion involves resolution using the expected type obtain from the chosen overload.
+4. During _completion_ we perform resolution of delayed arguments using the expected type obtain from the chosen overload; in addition to any other tasks in this phase.
-  - If the answer to the open question above is affirmative, resolution of delayed arguments has already been performed.

 ## Design decisions